zenodeapp/donor-drop-backend/README.md

   This will get all transactions that meet the conditions described in [A.1 Donation finality](#a1-donation-finality) **without doing any memo or tnam validation**.
 This is useful if we want to give the people that made a mistake during the donor drop the opportunity to link their tnams again.
 See [A.2 Rescue plan](#a2-rescue-plan) for a detailed description on how to approach that.

-  > The resulting list of transactions will populate the `etherscan_transactions_all`-table instead of the usual `donations`-tables.

 ## Results

 The following commands can be used to export the end results in .csv-format: